-One way to verify the authenticity of the sender is to use DKIM, a method that allows you to digitally sign emails.
+All reputable email servers try to block emails that are sent from forged sender addresses.
+One way to verify the authenticity of the sender is to use DKIM (DomainKeys Identified Mail), a method that allows you to digitally sign emails.

 - The email was not sent from the mail server specified in the email header but was sent from another (fraudulent) server instead.

-The process looks like this:
+The encryption process looks like this:

 - The sender encrypts the calculated hash value with the private key.

 TXT record on the name server¶

-The DKIM record contains the following elements:
+To support this, the DKIM record contains the following elements:

 - The version, often encoded with

 p=); which is a long string.

 - The selector, which differs according to provider.
 Example:

 The DKIM record can usually only be retrieved using the email header.
 Both the domain name and the selector are required for the lookup.
 The selector is usually not known or is too time-consuming to find.